 Document and Maintain Classifications of ITC HS Codes

 ITC HS Codes are based on International Harmonized System of Coding and were adopted in India for facilitating foreign trade.
 The Indian customs uses 8 digit ITC HS Code in trading activities.
 The ITC HS Codes are divided into two schedules wherein, Schedule 1 is for Import Activities and Schedule 2 is for export activities.
 Any changes, or addition such as changes in description of commodities, removing defunct codes, adding new codes etc. are carried out by DGFT.

 eBRC or Bank Realization Certificate is issued by Banks to exporters so that they may claim benefits under various export promotion schemes under the Foreign Trade Policy.
-To promote paperless trade DGFT introduced eBRC module for Banks to electronically transmit Foreign exchange realization directly to the exporter's account.
+To promote paperless trade DGFT's eBRC module for exports allow Banks to electronically transmit Foreign exchange realization directly to the exporter's account.